Agoric/documentation/main/getting-started/deploying.md

 Steps for contracts that use a singleton instance for all clients may further include:
 * Instantiate a contract instance using the installation created when the contract deployed
 * Use the invitation from that instance creation to configure the new instance
-* Register the contract instance's `instanceHandle` with the Registry
+* Register the contract instance's `instance` with the Board
-* Record the contract instance's Registry key in a configuration file
+* Record the contract instance's Board ID in a configuration file